russellelliott/Elliott-Home-Organization/README.md

-# Bookshelf Scanner
+# Elliott Home Organization

-A Next.js application designed to catalogue books by scanning images of bookshelves.
+A Next.js application designed to organize the various physical and virtual media of the Elliott household, which among other things, would involve cataloging books by scanning images of bookshelves.

 ## Project Structure